 MDMA has a half-life of about 8 hours, meaning it can take about 40 hours for the body to eliminate it from the system.[2]
 However, drug metabolites can be detected by various types of drug tests for days, weeks, and sometimes months after use.

-- Urine test – Urinalysis screenings test urine samples for traces of drugs.
-This is the most common type of drug test.
+Urine testing uses urine samples to detect traces of drugs.
+This is the most common type of drug test and tends to offer the most reliable detection windows.
 MDMA can be detected in urine for around five days after the last dose.

-- Hair follicle test – A hair test can detect MDMA and other drugs in the system for up to 90 days (three months) after the last dose.
+A hair test can detect MDMA and other drugs in the system for up to 90 days (three months) after the last dose.
+These tests use samples of your hair follicles to detect ecstasy in your system.
+Hair follicle testing can detect any controlled substances you’ve abused for 90 days.

 Everybody metabolizes drugs at different speeds, and the amount of time ecstasy stays in your system depends on various factors, including: